 Specialized Testing

-When necessary, Dr. Cohen may recommend imaging studies such as panoramic X-rays, CT scans, or MRIs to visualize the joint structures and identify specific abnormalities.
+When necessary, the provider may recommend imaging studies such as panoramic X-rays, CT scans, or MRIs to visualize the joint structures and identify specific abnormalities.

-Through this process, Dr. Cohen can develop a clear understanding of your condition and recommend the most appropriate treatment approach.
+Through this process, Dr. Cohen and his team can develop a clear understanding of your condition and recommend the most appropriate treatment approach.

 Treatment Options for TMJ Disorder

-Dr. Cohen develops personalized treatment plans based on the severity of your symptoms and the underlying cause of your TMJ disorder.
+Personalized treatment plans are developed based on the severity of your symptoms and the underlying cause of your TMJ disorder.
 Treatment typically begins with conservative approaches before considering more invasive options:

 Conservative Treatments